RISC-KC/basic_rv32s/guidelines/development_log.md

 Option 1 doesn’t make sense—the modules needing 128-bit data would have to be audited separately, with per-instruction identifiers and logic.

-So option 2…
+So option 2...

-Oh right—RISC-V “M” extension splits the instructions so you can fetch either the lower or upper XLEN bits with different opcodes as needed…
+Oh right—RISC-V “M” extension splits the instructions so you can fetch either the lower or upper XLEN bits with different opcodes as needed...
 Then I can keep ALUresult as 64 bits (XLEN) with no structural change, as I originally thought.

 #### -Architecture changes 2-